Office of the Comptroller of the Currency (OCC), Treasury.

 14. Should an alternative approach take into account the ability of a security issuer to repay under stressed economic or market environments?
 If so, how should stress scenarios be applied?

 15. Should an assessment of credit-worthiness link directly to a bank's loan rating system (for example, consistent with the higher quality credit ratings)?

 16. Should a bank be permitted to consider credit assessments and other analytical data gathered from third parties that are independent of the seller or counterparty?
 What, if any, criteria or standards should the OCC impose on the use of such assessments and data?

 17. Should a bank be permitted to rely on an investment quality or credit quality determination made by another financial institution or another third party that is independent of the seller or counterparty?
-What, if any, criteria or standards should the OCC impose on the use of such opinions?
+What, if any, criteria or Start Printed Page 49427standards should the OCC impose on the use of such opinions?

 18. Which alternative would be most appropriate for community banks and why?

 19. Are there other alternatives that ought to be considered?